Ebenezer22-AI/Eduwave-University/README.md

 ## Features of the app
 The app has features like: Dashboard, AI Tutors, Profile, Daily problems, Setting, Quizzes,Schedule

-#Further Explanation of the features
+#Further Explanation of the features:
 Dashboard and Schedule:Helps in monitoring your attendance and courses, AI Tutors:It is empowered by gemini to help one in studying, Profile:Helps to manage your personal information and academic records,